Grant funding for organisations

 The closing date for applications will be Friday 11 January 2019.

-To apply complete a LIPS application form.
+To apply complete the LIPS application form.

 Groups can apply for funding to help improve changing facilities for people with disabilities and additional needs.
 This can support feasibility studies or initial costs for the installation of facilities in line with the standards recommended by Changing Places.

-The Changing Places fund is now open.
+The Changing Places fund is closed.

 South Cumbria Community Safety Partnership (CSP)